As an Amazon Associate I earn from qualifying purchases.

 HOW TO MAKE SALTED CARAMEL CHOCOLATE CHIP COOKIES

-Once the dough has come together, including with the chocolate chips, you’re going to scrape everything down as if you were ready to be done with the dough and moving on to baking it (though I probably wouldn’t clean off the beaters or paddle yet).
+Once the dough has come together, including with the chocolate chips, you’re going to scrape down the sides of the bowl as if you were ready to be done with the dough and moving on to baking it (though don’t clean off the beaters or paddle yet).

 It should be swirly.